COVID-19 pandemic in Victoria: Protests

 On 20 September, there was a violent protest by hundreds of people against mandatory vaccination for construction workers outside the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU) headquarters.
 In order to be allowed to work, tradespeople were required to have had at least one dose of vaccine by 23 September (Thursday).
 The union building was damaged and riot police employed pepper spray and rubber bullets.
 As a consequence, combined with an increase in transmission of COVID-19 in the industry, from 11.59pm that night all building and construction industry worksites in Ballarat, Geelong, Metropolitan Melbourne, Mitchell Shire and the Surf Coast were shut down for two weeks.
 By 5 October, 7 COVID cases were linked to this protest.

+Police lines to guard the CFMEU headquarters on Elizabeth Street, 21st, September, 2021.

 On 21 September in Melbourne, there was another large protest against a wide range of pandemic response related issues, including the previous days' construction industry shut down.
 The "Victorian Workers Rally For Freedom" march started near to the CFMEU headquarters at 10am, went through the CBD, past state Parliament, Flinders Street railway station, then onto and blocking the West Gate Freeway.
 At least one media reporter was assaulted and objects thrown at police.
 Riot police again used tear gas and rubber bullets.
 The construction shutdown could cost the industry nearly AU$500 million per day.
 There were 62 arrests related to the protest.

 On 22 September in Melbourne city there was yet another protest with up to 1,000 people converging on the Shrine of Remembrance.
 After a stand-off for a few hours with police surrounding them, protesters dispersed at about 5pm.
 Two police officers were injured by thrown bottles and more than 200 people were arrested.
 An estimated 300 fines were issued for not complying with stay-at-home directives.
 The Shrine was left strewn with left behind garbage and its walls had been urinated on.
 At least one protester there was hospitalised by the next day with COVID-19.

 On 23 September a strong police presence was seen in Melbourne at State Parliament, CFMEU offices, and the Shrine.
 92 arrests were made as police checked that people were lawfully in the CBD in compliance with the current Chief Health Officers' directives.
 Some arrests were for outstanding warrants.

 The protests, with verbal and physical abuse of their staff in public places on their way to work resulted in the closure, for at least four days, of a vaccination centre at Melbourne Town Hall, and also a drop-in clinic for the homeless near Queen Victoria Market.

 On 24 and 25 September, there was again a strong presence of police in Melbourne to stop protesters gathering.
 More than 200 were arrested across the city on the 24th as police acted to prevent people assembling, and more than 90 arrests on the 25th in Melbourne and St Kilda.